 A new series in which I look at the books that include references to Miles’s 1980s music.
 I thought I’d start with five excellent books.
 More titles will be included in future updates.
-You can see Part 2 of my Miles book reviews, Part 3 of my Miles Book Reviews and Part 4 of my Miles Book Reviews, as well as a review of No Picture! by Shigeru Uchiyama.
+You can also see Part 2 of my Miles book reviews, Part 3 of my Miles Book Reviews and Part 4 of my Miles Book Reviews, as well as a review of No Picture! by Shigeru Uchiyama.

 Vincent Bessieres and Franck Bergerot: We Want Miles – Miles Davis Vs. Jazz (2010)